n-nathan/Data_Wrangling_Project_and_Tasks/README.md

 # Data_Wrangling_Project_and_Tasks

-I have been given permission to make my work public
+I have been given permission to make my work public.
+This is for the Data Wrangling course, QBS 181.

 ## Overview